Shining A Light in The Dark Of Gaza

-Meet Laila
+Meet Laila Ezzat Al Shana

 Laila Ezzat Al Shana- July 2024 in our first video call

-A week later, having returned to her damaged family home in Deir Al Balah, a missile exploded in their living room just minutes after Laila had left the room with Ishmael and Ibrahim.
-Having such a close escape from death, the family were displaced again to Khan Younis.
+Laila introduced herself to me when she was in her final trimester with Ibrahim.
+Facing constant evacuation orders and displacements, her pregnancy was fraught with complications.
+She gave birth under bombardment with no pain relief.
+A week later, having returned to their damaged family home in Deir Al Balah, a missile exploded in their living room just minutes after she'd left with both children.
+After this narrow escape, the family was displaced again to a UN school in Khan Younis.

 Laila and Ibrahim - September 2024